b-illy/autoarch/README.md

 This script is POSIX-compliant but works best with zsh (which is the default on the archiso anyway).
 For a one-line command to both download and run the script:

-`curl -o autoarch.sh https://raw.githubusercontent.com/b-illy/autoarch/main/autoarch.sh && zsh autoarch.sh`
+`curl -O https://b-illy.github.io/autoarch/autoarch.sh && zsh autoarch.sh`

+(or, alternatively, [click here](https://b-illy.github.io/autoarch/autoarch.sh) to download)

 Of course, this script will only function properly within an [Arch Linux](https://archlinux.org/download) live environment (booted from USB/CD/DVD).